 When Arturo Toscanini heard her perform at the Salzburg festival in 1935, the maestro was so impressed that he said to her: "A voice like yours is heard only once in a hundred years."
 After gaining international prominence, she returned to America to give 70 recitals during 1938.
 When she was denied the opportunity to perform in Constitution Hall in 1939, she triumphed over adversity to sing before a crowd of 75,000 at the Lincoln Memorial.
 Not until 1955 did Marian Anderson--by then, 58 years old--break the color barrier at the Metropolitan Opera house.

 Shortly before her career ended a decade later, she sang at the presidential inauguration of John F. Kennedy.
-As a black American who overcame adversity to achieve renown, Marian Anderson embodied the civil rights movement.
+As an African-American who overcame adversity to achieve renown, Marian Anderson embodied the civil rights movement.
 However, this aspect of her life should not overshadow her stature as a performer.
 Musical experts, noting the uniqueness of her vocal qualities, have acclaimed her to be one of the greatest contraltos of the Twentieth century.
 She developed a wide repertoire ranging from the spirituals of her black culture to the songs of Bach and Brahms to the folk music of Scandinavia.
 [Mermelstein, David.
 "Two Marian Andersons, Both of Them Real."
 New York Times, 23 Feb.
 1997.]

 Known for his independence from musical fads and his flair for experimentation, Charles Edward Ives was truly a native son of Danbury.
 His father George, who had served as a Civil War band leader, was Charles' most influential teacher and had engaged himself in various musical experiments.
 Thus it was that Charles interwove fragments from traditional patriotic marches and hymns with the unconventional techniques acquired from his father.
 Unfortunately, Danbury residents and Americans in general were not receptive to this native son.
 When several of his orchestral works premiered in New York, Los Angeles and Boston during the 1930's, the audiences were openly hostile.